DOME-Marketplace/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-1_0.md

 * Wallet initiated or Issuer initiated: The request from the Wallet can be sent to the Credential Issuer without any gesture from the Credential Issuer (Wallet Initiated) or following the communication from the Credential Issuer (Issuer Initiated).
 * Same-device or Cross-device Credential Offer: The End-User may receive the Credential Offer from the Credential Issuer either on the same device as the device the Wallet resides on, or through any other means, such as another device or postal mail, so that the Credential Offer can be communicated to the Wallet.
 * Immediate or Deferred: The Credential Issuer can issue the Credential directly in response to the Credential Request (immediate) or requires time and needs the Wallet to come back to retrieve Credential (deferred).

+DOME:

+The Credential Issuer only supports the Pre-Authorized Code Flow, because the Credential Offer is pre-created by the Human Resources department of the organisation issuing the LEAR Credential to one of its employees.

+The flow is Issuer initiated (using a QR code), because the LEAR Credential is offered by the organisation to an appointed employee, after it has been decided after conversation among the HR department, the appointed employee and the legal representative of the organisation that has to sign the Credential.

 The following subsections illustrate some of the authorization flows supported by this specification.